Placing a booking

 - Our fares and schedules database may at times become temporarily de-synchronized from that of a European rail carrier.
 This typically happens when train schedules are being updated for summer and winter travel.
 During summer, additional trains may be added to accommodate the increased volume of travelers, whereas winter usually has extra trains being removed.

-Whatever the reason, our Travel Consultants will review your order and contact you within two business days if there are any changes to your itinerary or if the price has increased.
+Whatever the reason, our Travel Consultants will review your booking and contact you within two business days if there are any changes to your itinerary or if the price has increased.

 I just placed a booking and realized I made a mistake.
-How can I make changes to my order?
+How can I make changes?

 Just call our Contact Center normal business hours to make changes to your booking.
 As long as it hasn’t been invoiced yet, it’s usually not a problem to fix it.
 However, please note that an exchange fee and price change may be applicable depending on what needs to be changed.